A Closer Look on Memorization in Tabular Diffusion Model: A Data-Centric Perspective: Experiments

-\textbf{Obs.1}: Across all model–dataset combinations, the application of DC consistently reduces the memorization ratio.
-For instance, TabDDPM's memorization ratio drops from $31.01\%$ to $26.80\%$ on the \textsc{Adult} dataset, representing a $13.58\%$ relative decrease.
-On \textsc{Default} and \textsc{Shoppers}, similar reductions are observed (e.g., $3.31\%$ and $6.66\%$ for TabDDPM, respectively).
-Notably, CTGAN and TVAE—two fundamentally different model families—also benefit from DC, with up to $23.25\%$ and $15.76\%$ memorization reduction on \textsc{Adult}.
-These consistent gains confirm that DC is broadly effective across different model architectures and data regimes.
+\textbf{Obs.1: Consistent Memorization Reduction with DynamicCut.} Across all model–dataset combinations, applying DynamicCut consistently lowers the memorization ratio.
+For example, TabDDPM’s memorization ratio on the \textsc{Adult} dataset decreases from $31.01\%$ to $26.80\%$, corresponding to a $13.58\%$ relative reduction.
+Similar decreases are observed on \textsc{Default} and \textsc{Shoppers} ($3.31\%$ and $6.66\%$, respectively).
+Furthermore, other model families such as CTGAN and TVAE also benefit from DynamicCut, achieving reductions of up to $23.25\%$ and $15.76\%$ on \textsc{Adult}.
+These consistent improvements demonstrate that DynamicCut effectively mitigates memorization across diverse architectures and data regimes.

-\textbf{Obs.2}: Importantly, the improvement in memorization does not come at the cost of substantial degradation in downstream utility.
-For example, although $\alpha$-Precision and $\beta$-Recall occasionally exhibit small drops, metrics like Shape Score, Trend Score, and MLE remain stable or even improve in some cases.
-On \textsc{Default}, TabDDPM+DC maintains a high shape score ($93.40\%$) and trend score ($89.65\%$), only slightly lower than the baseline.
+\textbf{Obs.2: Preservation of Downstream Utility.} The decrease in memorization does not entail a major loss of downstream performance.
+Although $\alpha$-Precision and $\beta$-Recall occasionally show minor declines, other metrics such as Shape Score, Trend Score, and MLE remain stable or even improve.
+For instance, on \textsc{Default}, TabDDPM+DynamicCut maintains high fidelity in both shape ($93.40\%$) and trend ($89.65\%$) scores, closely matching the baseline while achieving better memorization control.

 These results highlight that DynamicCut offers a principled and effective solution to control memorization risk without significantly sacrificing generation quality, making it a practical add-on for improving both the fidelity and safety of tabular generative models.
 Additional tag ratio and hyperparameter studies are provided in Appendix~\ref{app:experiments_tag_ratio} and ~\ref{app:experiments_hyperparameter}.